Chicago Union Station: Historical services

 Some of these trains and their names have survived to present Amtrak services, such as the Empire Builder, the California Zephyr, and the Hiawatha.

 The name Ann Rutledge was used by Amtrak as a Chicago-St. Louis-Kansas City route until a name and service consolidation in 2009.
 There is also a Lincoln Service that operates in Illinois.

+Future Services

+The Illinois Department of Transportation (IDOT) has funded and programmed two new passenger rail services that will originate at Union Station.
+One service will be operated by Amtrak and the other service will be operated by Metra.